-Academic exchange allows students in a Carleton law program to study at locations like Sheffield Hallam University (SHU) in the U.K. for one year.
-Approved courses that students complete successfully then count towards the degree from Carleton.
-The Exchange is a reciprocal arrangement in which students from abroad come to Canada and study at Carleton for one year.
+The student exchange program allows students in a Carleton University law program to study at one of our many partner institutions in over 35 countries worldwide for the fall term, winter term or full year (fall and winter terms).
+Approved courses that students complete successfully count towards the degree from Carleton.
+The exchange is a reciprocal arrangement in which students from abroad come to Canada and study at Carleton.

-- Study abroad at SHU while paying regular tuition fees to Carleton.
+- Study abroad while paying tuition fees to Carleton

-- Form friendships with a new cohort of English and international students.
-Experience the cultural and social life of an English city.
+- Form friendships with a new cohort of domestic and international students.
+Experience the cultural and social life in another part of the world.

 How to apply

-For more information on how to apply for an academic exchange, please review the Application Steps.
+For more information on how to apply for an academic exchange, please review the How to Apply instructions.

 Quicklaw is a Canadian legal research database which provides students with full-text access to Canadian and foreign case law; Canadian and provincial legislation and regulations; newspaper articles, press releases, and newsletters.